The Burgundy Wine Industry part 4 - BurgDirect’s Domaine to Doorstep Model

 No. Because you are buying your wine to import to the U.S., you do not pay the French V.A.T

-What states do your wineries ship to?
+What states do you ship to?

-At present, we can ship to all states except Kentucky, Mississippi and Utah, although a few other states may have additional restrictions and fees.
+At present, we can ship to all states except Mississippi and Utah, although a few other states may have additional restrictions and fees.
 Please see our Shipping and Returns Policy for up-to-date details.
 We cannot ship any wine outside of the United States.
 (Sorry Canadians!)

 What do I do if my wine is damaged during shipping?